microsoft/vattention/README.md

 # Introduction

-vAttention is a KV cache memory manager for LLM serving systems.
-It enables dynamic memory allocation for unmodified attention kernels by storing KV cache in contiguous virtual memory and leveraging system support (CUDA virtual memory APIs) for on-demand allocation of physical memory.
-This is in startk contrast to the popular [PagedAttention](https://blog.vllm.ai/2023/06/20/vllm.html) approach that implements demand paging in user space and requires rewriting custom kernels to support dynamic memory allocation.  vAttention also improves performance over PagedAttention in many cases, especially for prefill-bound workloads.
+vAttention is a memory manager for KV-cache in LLM serving systems.
+It adds support for dynamic memory allocation to unmodified attention kernels, by storing KV-cache in contiguous virtual memory and leveraging system support ([CUDA virtual memory APIs](https://docs.nvidia.com/cuda/cuda-driver-api/group__CUDA__VA.html)) for on-demand allocation of physical memory.
+This way of memory management is different from the popular [PagedAttention](https://blog.vllm.ai/2023/06/20/vllm.html) approach; PagedAttention implements demand paging in user space and requires rewriting custom kernels to support dynamic memory allocation. vAttention also improves performance over PagedAttention in many cases, especially for prefill-bound workloads.
 Please checkout our [paper](https://arxiv.org/abs/2405.04437) for more details.

 # Getting Started

-This repository contains an implementation of vAttention, intergrated with an LLM serving system Sarathi-Serve ([paper](https://www.usenix.org/conference/osdi24/presentation/agrawal), [code](https://github.com/microsoft/sarathi-serve)) published in OSDI'24.
+This repository contains an implementation of vAttention, intergrated with an LLM serving system Sarathi-Serve that was published in OSDI'24 ([paper](https://www.usenix.org/conference/osdi24/presentation/agrawal), [code](https://github.com/microsoft/sarathi-serve)).

 # Installation

-Using this repo requires **PyTorch 2.3.0** and **CUDA 12.1** (other CUDA versions may or may not work).
-We have tested vAttention on **A100 GPUs** using **python 3.10.13** but expect it to work on other systems as long as they are running the specified CUDA and PyTorch versions.
+Using this repo requires **PyTorch 2.3.0** and **CUDA 12.1** (or later but other CUDA versions may or may not work).
+We have tested vAttention on **A100 GPUs** using **python 3.10** but expect it to work on other systems as long as they are running the specified CUDA and PyTorch versions.

 ### Installing vAttention and Sarathi-Serve